Calendar

 THE THEATER

-Find the visuals of the Théâtre des Champs-Elysées, the biography and the photos of Michel Franck (general manager)
+Find the visuals of the Théâtre des Champs-Elysées, the biography and the photos of Michel Franck (General manager) and Baptiste Charroing (Genaral manager from September 2025).

 2024-2025 press kit